mHamzaIqbal1998/Budgetly/README.md

 - [ ] Theme customization options
 - [ ] Push notifications for recurring transactions
 - [ ] Offline transaction creation with sync
+- [ ] And a lot of new features requested by community
 ---

 Made with ❤️ for Firefly III users